 Most people haven’t heard of the iliopsoas muscle, generally called the psoas (“so’ az”), much less know where it is.
 The largest and thickest muscle in the body, the psoas connects our trunk to the legs, connecting along the lower back (T12-L5) and involves movement of the back, pelvis, legs, and indirectly, the arms.
 It is deeply buried under the abdominal muscles and down into the pelvis.
 Think of the psoas when you enjoy that swing in your hips!

-Two Fascinating Facts:
+Three Fascinating Facts:

 1. It’s the first muscle that forms in the human fetus.

-2. When a woman is giving birth the psoas helps to push the baby out.
+2. When a woman is giving birth, the psoas helps to push the baby out.

 AREAS WITH SIGNS OF PAIN:

 low back, hips, thighs, abdomen during bowel movements, while standing or hanging, even difficulty breathing

 - “Sucking” in the tummy (yes, allow your belly to expand and breathe!)